 BOARD SUB-COMMITTEES AT DATE OF REPORT

-Each of Transaction Capital’s divisions has its own board of directors, with each division’s governance processes aligned to Transaction Capital’s governance framework, thereby appropriately allocating levels of authority to individuals and committees throughout the group structure.
+Each of Transaction Capital's divisions has its own board of directors, with governance processes aligned to Transaction Capital's governance framework to appropriately allocate levels of authority to individuals and committees throughout the group structure.

-The ARC committee oversees the external audit function and the internal audit function, and is responsible for overseeing the combined assurance model and objectives, which include:
+The ARC committee is responsible for overseeing the external and internal audit functions, as well as the combined assurance model and its objectives, which include: